When using Instabug Crash Reporting the each crash report reaches your dashboard with all the information you need to resolve it.

 The crashes page in your dashboard lists all of your crash reports.
-When you select one, it opens the crash overview page, where you can find many details.
+When you select one, it opens the crash overview page where you can find more details about that crash.

 The graph above depicts the number of crashing sessions caused by this particular crash against the days of the previous month.
-Each color of line represents a different app version.
+Each line color represents a different app version.

 Here are what the details in the crash page cover:

-- Exception & Crash Cause: Main application frame that caused the crash.
+- Exception & Crash Cause: The main application frame that caused the crash.

-- Occurrences: The number of times this crash has occurred.
+- Occurrences: The number of times this crash occurred.

 - Affected Users: The number of unique users that experienced this crash.

 - Occurrences over time: Shows the number of occurrences over time for each app version.